How to enable Remote Desktop using Command Prompt on Windows 10

 On Windows 10, you can use the Remote Desktop feature to remotely access a computer or server to help other users or manage services without being physically present at the location.

-Although you can manage the feature through the Settings app, you can also enable or disable Remote Desktop on Windows 10 using commands with Command Prompt or PowerShell.
+Although you can manage the feature through the Settings app, you can also turn Remote Desktop on or off on Windows 10 using commands with Command Prompt or PowerShell.
 You may want to use this method to create a script to configure Remote Desktop on multiple computers more quickly.
-Or you can send the script to a user, allowing them to automatically set up the feature without additional steps.
+Or you can send the script to a user, allowing them to set up the feature without additional steps automatically.

 This guide will teach you the steps to use Command Prompt to enable or disable Remote Desktop and open the required firewall ports for a successful connection on Windows 10.